 Explore miles of trails in Bellavista Cloud Forest & search for wildlife

 Raft down Class III rapids in the Western Andes

 Horseback ride across the páramo next to wild horses and bulls

 Begin your Ecuador travel adventure with an exhilarating descent down the slopes of Pichincha Volcano to the Bellavista Cloud Forest Reserve.
 The tundra grass of the Andean paramo (high altitude grassland) changes before your eyes (and the knobby tires of your bikes) as you roll into the lush cloud forest.
 Steep gorges and ridges covered by impenetrable jungle provide spectacular views on the 3-4 hour downhill ride.
 In the afternoon, settle into Bellavista's cloud forest lodge and begin your first explorations of this unique ecosystem.

 Time to hit the Class III+ rapids of the best whitewater in the Western Andes!
-During the winter months, you'll be on the Rio Blanco and in the summer you'll paddle the Rio Toachi.
-On these exhilarating rides, you'll pass through forested canyons and isolated villages as you descend towards the Pacific lowlands.
+During the winter months, raft on the Rio Blanco and in the summer paddle the Rio Toachi.
+On these exhilarating rides, pass through forested canyons and isolated villages as you descend towards the Pacific lowlands.
 This afternoon, you return to the highlands to the western flank of the Cotopaxi Volcano for dinner and to rest after an exciting day.